EdinUser/bs4_notes/README.md

 # Bootstrap 4 localstorage notes

-This script allows you to add notes to any "input" field on your page
+This script allows you to add notes to any "input" field on your page.
+This extension utilizes the ```localstorage``` option, so this means the notes are ONLY ON YOUR CURRENT BROWSER.

 ## Requirements